Anna de Graaff

 anna.de_graaff@cfa.harvard.edu

 Spectroscopic surveys are key to my research.
-During my PhD I worked with the LEGA-C team on dynamical scaling relations, and subsequently performed a comparison with the EAGLE simulations.
-Currently my main focus is on surveys using the JWST NIRSpec instrument.
-As member of the NIRSpec GTO team and PI of JWST Cycle 2 Program RUBIES, I have collected over 10,000 spectra of distant galaxies and black holes together with my collaborators, to shed light on the formation of galaxies in the early Universe.
+As member of the JWST/NIRSpec GTO team and PI of JWST Cycle 2 Program RUBIES, I have collected over 10,000 spectra of distant galaxies and black holes together with my collaborators.
+With this vast dataset we are able to shed light on the formation of galaxies in the early Universe, and discover peculiar new types of objects.

-I was recently awarded an ERC Starting Grant for the FIRST-GIANTS project, which will focus on answering how puzzlingly massive galaxies could already form in the first billion years of the Universe.
-There are several open opportunities for PhD and postdoc positions, as well as MSc thesis projects, in the group starting from autumn 2026.
+I was recently awarded an ERC Starting Grant at the MPIA in Heidelberg.
+The FIRST-GIANTS project will focus on answering how puzzlingly massive galaxies could already form in the first billion years of the Universe.
+Students at Heidelberg University interested in joining the group for thesis projects are welcome to enquire.